MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/04-enhance-workload-traffic-manager-test-azure-chaos-studio.md

 ## Exercise 2: Test workload resiliency by using Azure Chaos Studio

-In this exercise, you will test workload resiliency by using Azure Chaos Studio.
+In this exercise, you'll test workload resiliency by using Azure Chaos Studio.

 > **Note:** This exercise illustrates the use of Azure Chaos Studio.
 The purpose of Azure Chaos Studio is to assist with measuring, understanding, and building application and service resilience.
 This is accomplished by intentionally disrupting workloads in order to identify resiliency gaps and implement corresponding mitigation proactively, rather than reactively.